NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 8/9/19

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 27th day of August, 2019, for the purpose of reviewing and hearing comment on the request of Timothy & Fredonna Eckhart, 2400 S SR 1, Bluffton, IN 46714 for the purpose of a Variance.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 27th day of August, 2019, for the purpose of reviewing and hearing comment on the request of Sunshine Dairy LLC, 8628 W 200 S, Andrews, IN 46702 for the purpose of a Special Exception.

 Current Zoning: A-1

-Brief Legal: The subject property is described as 38.88 in the NE quarter of Section 16 Township 26N Range 12E in Harrison Township.
+Brief Legal: The subject property is described as 3 acres in the NE quarter of Section 21 Township 25N Range 12E in Nottingham Township.

 Dated this 9th day of August, 2019